 The Legal Documents section of our website contains important information regarding your account.
 You should ensure that you are familiar with all the terms and policies that apply to your account.
-Our Market Information sheets contain additional information on trading a CFD.
 These can be found on our website www.capitalindex.com.

-For retail clients, a margin close out rule is applied on an account level basis.
-This means that when the value of the account equity falls below 50% of the initial margin requirement (that was paid to enter into all of the open CFD positions at any point in time), one or more CFD positions will be closed out.
+For Retail Clients, a margin close out rule is applied on an account level basis.
+This means that when the value of the account equity falls below 50% of the initial margin requirement (that was paid to enter into all of the open CFD and/or spread bet positions at any point in time), one or more CFD and/or spread bet positions will be closed out.
 We may set a higher percentage than 50%.